-As so many fantasy maps you may struggle with having your map look original, so I recommend getting creative with ink techniques to add texture to your world.
+As so many fantasy maps use ink you may struggle with making your map look original.
+I recommend getting creative with ink techniques to add texture to your world.

 Details on a map range from forests and mountains to cities and even elevation lines.
 The level of detail on a map is usually determined in part by the scale, a world map will have fewer place details than a regional or city map.